Ability to Use Your Own Mail Server

 To configure individual email settings, first, navigate to your user level settings from the link in the bottom left of your Centerbase window.

 In Users Settings>Email, if the Enable Outgoing Mail Settings box is checked, the new user mail server settings will be displayed.
 Initially, since the user has no settings saved, it will load with the default server-level mail settings.
-Enter your full server email authentication settings in the fields provided.
+The User Name field is where you'll enter your email, and the Password field is for your password.

 If your firm is using Office365 for your mail server, you should put the following in the appropriate fields in the User Email Settings: